April 7, 2018

-Thanks to all those who made our Fundraiser Dinner a roaring success!
+Thanks to all those who make our Fundraiser Dinner a roaring success!

 The Lummis Day Community Foundation’s annual fundraiser and auction takes place Saturday, April 1, 6:30 pm-10:00 pm at the Highland Park Ebell Club, 131 South Avenue 57 in Highland Park.

 As always, the April 1 fundraiser will feature a buffet dinner provided by many of Northeast L.A.’s favorite restaurants, beer, wine and soft drinks.
 A silent auction will offer the chance to bid on art, books, vintage wines and rare collectibles at bargain prices.
-Event tickets, priced at $50, are available here on the Lummis Day website, at Galco’s Old World Grocery and Las Cazuelas in Highland Park and at Antigua Coffee in Cypress Park.
+Event tickets, priced at $50, will soon be available on this website and at several local retailers.
 Dinner, beer, wine and soft drinks are included with admission.
 All proceeds from the event support the Lummis Day Festival, the only arts festival that represents all of Northeast L.A.